Phoenix Contact: History

-1981: In the early 1980s, Phönix Klemmen started establishing subsidiaries in foreign markets.
+Up from 1981 Phönix Klemmen started establishing subsidiaries in foreign markets.
 The subsidiary in Switzerland marked the first in 1981.
 Sweden and the USA followed in the mid-1980s.
 As of 2018, Phoenix Contact is represented in over 50 countries.

-1982: Phönix Klemmen become Phoenix Contact, to reflect how electronic functions are becoming increasingly integrated in terminal technology.
+Phönix Klemmen changed its name to the more international Phoenix Contact.

-1983: The company developed its sensitive device and systems electronics to be protected against surge voltages.
-Phoenix Contact special terminal blocks, Interface, and TRABTECH represented further innovations from the 1980s.
+The company developed its sensitive device and systems electronics to be protected against surge voltages in 1983.
+Phoenix Contact special terminal blocks, Interface, and TRABTECH are innovations from the 1980s.

-1987: The Phoenix Contact INTERBUS fieldbus system had a strong impact on automation by offering cross-system openness from the sensor to the controller.
+The Phoenix Contact INTERBUS fieldbus system had a strong impact on automation by offering cross-system openness from the sensor to the controllerand was on the market up from 1987.

-1994: The independent Phoenix Testlab testing institute in Blomberg began its work as Phoenix EMV-Test.
-The company opened a subsidiary in China.
+The Phoenix Testlab testing institute in Blomberg began its work as Phoenix EMV-Test in 1994.
+In the same year the company opened a subsidiary in PR China.

 1996: High-tech electronics manufactured in-house: a key site was founded in Bad Pyrmont in the form of Phoenix Contact Electronics.

 2001: The plant in Bad Pyrmont was expanded to around 10,000 square meters.

 2005/2007: A plant covering 12,000 square meters was opened on Thaler Landstraße in 2005.
 Just two years later, the five story, 15,000 square meter "Innovation Center Electronics" opened, housing the company's Development, Marketing, and Sales departments.
 The company saw €1.072 billion in revenue worldwide.
 The number of employees approached 10,000.

 2009: Phoenix Contact continued investing and built a 20,000 square meter production hall in Blomberg, representing the company's largest building.

 2010: PHOENIX CONTACT Deutschland GmbH was founded.
 The Phoenix Contact Germany sales subsidiary was established, with over 300 employees in the field and in the sales offices.

 2012: The company organized into three segments: Device and PCB connection technology, Industrial components for electrical engineering and electronics, and Industry-specific automation solutions.

 2015: Frank Stührenberg has been the managing director, who started out as an assistant to the management at Phoenix in 1992; he is also a board member of ZVEI.